If you approach JDK 26 expecting “new APIs”, you’ll miss the bigger picture.

 - JDK 22–25 → Refinement

-- JDK 26 → Behavioral consistency + lifecycle improvements
+- JDK 26 → Behavioral consistency and lifecycle improvements

-Java treated threads as independent tasks, making it hard to manage related operations together.
+Java treated threads as independent tasks, making it difficult to manage related operations together.

-Structured Concurrency introduced the idea of grouping tasks as a single unit, improving control and readability.
+Structured Concurrency introduced grouping tasks as a single unit, improving control and readability.

 - More predictable cancellation behavior